Martchus/cpp-utilities/README.md

 ### Requirements
 * C++ compiler supporting C++11 (I've tested GNU g++, Clang and mingw-w64 yet.)
 * CMake to build
-* cppunit to build and run unit tests after building
+* cppunit to build and run unit tests
 * The c++utilities library only depends on the C++ standard library.
-For Dependencies of my other projects see the README.md of these projects.
+For dependencies of my other projects check the README.md of these projects.

 ### How to build
 Just run: